nitishdayal/JavaScript30/exercises/05 - Flex Panel Gallery/README.md

   update the CSS for the `panel open` class so that the selected `div` will be 5x larger than the other `div` elements. ~~Holy CSS, Batman!~~

-Finally, we'll write some JavaScript code to attach _event listeners_ to each `panels` element that will fire when an panel is clicked on and call their respective _event handlers_; one _event handler_ function will adjust the size of the panel, and the other will be responsible for bringing in the `p` elements that we pushed off earlier.
+Finally, we'll write some JavaScript code to attach _event listeners_ to each `panel` element that will fire when an panel is clicked on and call their respective _event handlers_; one _event handler_ function will adjust the size of the panel, and the other will be responsible for bringing in the `p` elements that we pushed off earlier.